Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Introduction

-The production of \ttbar in association with a single photon (\tty) has been studied in detail by the ATLAS and CMS Collaborations.
-Inclusive and differential production cross-section measurements were performed at centre-of-mass energies ranging from 7 to 13~\TeV, in both the dilepton and single-lepton \ttbar decay channels~\cite{TOPQ-2015-21, CMS-TOP-14-008, TOPQ-2017-14, TOPQ-2020-03, CMS-TOP-18-010, CMS-TOP-21-004}.
+The production of \ttbar in association with a single photon (\tty), for which evidence was first reported by the CDF Collaboration~\cite{Aaltonen:2011sp}, has been studied in detail by the ATLAS and CMS Collaborations.
+Inclusive and differential production cross-section measurements were performed at centre-of-mass energies ($\sqrt{s}$) ranging from 7 to 13~\TeV, in both the dilepton and single-lepton \ttbar decay channels~\cite{TOPQ-2012-07, TOPQ-2015-21, CMS-TOP-14-008, TOPQ-2017-14, TOPQ-2020-03, CMS-TOP-18-010, CMS-TOP-21-004}.
 Recent measurements by the ATLAS Collaboration focus specifically on the production of \tty events, where the photon arises from initial-state radiation or an off-shell top quark, measuring inclusive and differential cross sections~\cite{TOPQ-2018-24} and the \ttbar charge asymmetry in \tty events~\cite{TOPQ-2021-29}.
-However, the associated production of \ttbar events with two photons (\ttyy), a much rarer process, was not specifically studied.
-Illustrative Feynman diagrams for \ttyy production are shown in Figure~\ref{fig:Feynman}.
+However, the associated production of \ttbar events with two photons (\ttyy), a much rarer process with an expected production cross section at the per mille level compared to \tty, was not specifically studied.
+In \ttyy final states, the photons can be emitted by any charged particle: the initial-state partons, the top quarks or the top quark decay products (including the $W$ boson and $W$ boson decay products).
+Example Feynman diagrams for \ttyy production are shown in Figure~\ref{fig:Feynman}.
 The \ttyy process has been discussed in several recent calculations with stable top quarks and including the decays at parton level~\cite{Pagani:2021,Stremmer:2023kcd,Stremmer:2024ecl}.
 It represents a relevant irreducible background for the measurements of the production of the Higgs boson in association with \ttbar (\ttH), where the Higgs boson decays into two photons.
 It could additionally be a handle to further constrain the anomalous chromomagnetic and chromoelectric dipole moments~\cite{PhysRevD.100.015023}.
 The ratio of the cross section between the \ttyy and \tty processes is also proposed as an observable to constrain the anomalous dipole moments.